blckSwvn/Raven/README.md

 replace read with sendfile
 worker threads
-keep alive connections
+keep alive connections(working on currently) use useragent to determine http version then decide on Connection: like keep alive or close imediately also need timeout to prevent ppl holding onto sockets forever pool struct conn add them to a linked list rather than freeing

 logging
-UDP for video
+UDP for video(maybe)
-keeping files except video and images in ram to avoid constant IO
+caching pages like html, css, js, SVGs except vidoes and images to avoid IO